megaherz/gcache/README.md

 Url: /lists/range?list={list}&from={from}&to={to} <br/>

 Out of range indexes will not produce an error.
 If start is larger than the end of the list, an empty list is returned.
-If stop is larger than the actual end of the list, Redis will treat it like the last element of the list.
+If stop is larger than the actual end of the list, Redis will treat it like the last element of the list. <br/>

+Note that if you have a list of numbers from 0 to 100, LRANGE list 0 10 will return 11 elements, that is, the rightmost item is included.

 #### Request
 **list** - list name - string - required <br/>